-We use the term sexual misconduct to describe forms of power enacted by academic and professional staff in their relations with students (this can also occur in relations with other staff members).
-Sexual harassment is one of many behaviours encompassed by misconduct, which can include assault, grooming, bullying, sexual invitations, comments, non-verbal communication, creation of atmospheres of discomfort, and promised resources in exchange for sexual access.
+We use the term sexual misconduct to describe forms of power enacted by academic, professional, contracted, and temporary staff in their relations with students (this can also occur in relations with other staff members).
+Sexual misconduct can include harassment, assault, grooming, bullying, sexual invitations, comments, non-verbal communication, creation of atmospheres of discomfort, and promised resources in exchange for sexual access.
 The term ‘sexual harassment’ captures only some of the possible abuses of power that may occur within a higher education institution.
 Sexual misconduct impacts students of all gender identities and sexualities.
 It raises issues of unequal relationships, consent, and the prevention of equal access to education for all.

 Research from the US shows that these issues are particularly prevalent during postgraduate studies, when students are more likely to work on an individual basis with academic staff.

 Why do higher education institutions need to pay attention to this issue?

 According to research from the US (AAU, 2015)*, female identified, trans and non-binary students appear to be predominantly affected by sexual misconduct in higher education, however students across all gender identities are impacted.
 The impact of sexual misconduct is further compounded by racism, where students who are Black, Asian and from other global majority populations may find it more difficult to report the sexual misconduct of staff, and find the support on campus that they need.
 LGBTQ students experience high rates of sexual misconduct within higher education.
 The differentiated experiences of students, including students with disabilities, and students who may have disclosed and undisclosed mental health issues, need to be addressed by institutions.
 Higher education institutions, as public bodies, have a statutory duty to provide equal access to education for all.